jmvlangen/DnDtracker/D&D tracker/README.txt

 --1) Values-----------------------------------------------------------------------------
 Everything that you enter into the program or is stored inside the program is considered to be a value.
 A value can be everything from an integer to a complicated calculation.
-The important property of a value is that it can always be evaluated to a simpler value, called a primitive value.
+The important property of a value is that it can always be evaluated to a simpler value called a primitive value.
 For calculations this simply means that the result of the calculation is calculated.
 For example, if we evaluate the value:
 	5 + 3
 the result will be the value
 	8
-This is the most basic way to evaluate a value, but there are also values which have a more complicated behavior when evaluated.
+This is the most basic way to evaluate a value, but there are also values which have more complicated behavior when evaluated.

-Below we list the most basic types of values and their behavior when evaluated
+Below we list the most basic types of values and their behavior when evaluated.

 ---a) Primitive Values------------------------------------------------------------------
-The simplest types of values are the primitive values.
-The evaluation of any value will always result in a primitive value and every primitive value will always evaluate to itself (with one exception explained in ...).
+The simplest type of value is a primitive value.
+The evaluation of any value will always result in a primitive value and every primitive value will always evaluate to itself (with one exception explained in section 7).
 Here are the primitive values you will encounter most often

 ----i) Void Value-----------------------------------------------------------------------